richieganney/thermostat-js/README.md

 As a User
 So I don't get too cold
-I want to have a minimum temperature on my thermostat
+I want to have a minimum temperature on my thermostat ✅

+As a User
+So I can try to save the planet
+I want to be able to turn power saving mode on with a maximum temperature of 25 degrees